 Overarching Comments from Grand River Environmental Network

-Based on the mantra of “managing what we measure”, the Region needs to set smaller, incremental targets before 2050 to have a substantive impact. i.e. reduce GHGs 30 to 40 percent by 2030, 60 to 80 percent by 2050 and 100 percent after that.
+Based on the mantra of “managing what we measure”, the Region needs to set smaller, incremental targets before 2050 to have a substantive impact. i.e., reduce GHGs 30 to 40 percent by 2030, 60 to 80 percent by 2050 and 100 percent after that.

 The 15 minute city is a good model.
 The C40 Cities refers to this as “giving streets back to people.”